Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 The IHS LRP award is specific to the location where the NP is employed at the time of application.
 Therefore, all work transfer requests must be approved in advance to comply with this program.

-The IHS offers a job-matching service for NPs who are interested in pursuing employment at an approved site.
+The IHS offers a job-matching service for NPs interested in employment at an approved site.
 Inquiries can be sent directly to a recruiter who will work with an NP to find an appropriate placement.

 Awards are issued based on a site score based on the HPSA assessment.
 Once all applications are received for the fiscal year, IHS LRP staff start with the highest site score and make awards, working down the list till the funds have been exhausted, or all completed applications have received an award.